gripped/XE503C32-arch-linux-kernel/rootfs_and_image/README.md

-The usefulness of this repo is somewhat lessened due to the Arch Arm armv7 repo being a broken mix of old and new packages.
+The usefulness of this repo is somewhat lessened due to the Arch Arm armv7 repo being a broken mix of old and new packages now.

 I've switched to Devuan on my Chromebook.
 But if I release any new kernels they will likely still be Arch packages.